 Jay's Burgers and Sushi Restaurant in Goldsboro

 I love good sushi so I went here for lunch and ordered a miso soup and a maki roll.
-I was satisfied but I have to admit it wasn’t the best I’ve had.
+I was satisfied but I have to admit their sushi isn’t great.
 However, the good news is after my visit I learned from locals I potentially ordered wrong!

 I found out they’re known for Korean food.
 Seymour Johnson Air Force Base is just miles away and I learned a lot of the Air Force members have been stationed in Korea.
 Thus they seek out Korean food, a lot of their reviews state.
 Jay's owners are Korean and they most certainly know how to do their cuisine right!

 The restaurant is downtown and has a relaxed vibe.
 It's a great option if you're in Goldsboro and looking for a chill restaurant with a good atmosphere and outdoor seating.

-Every time I hear there’s Peruvian food where I’m visiting my ears perk up!
+Every time I hear there's Peruvian food at a destination I'm visiting my ears perk up!
 Peruvian food is always packed with flavor and a touch of love in its creation.

 I'm not normally a big chicken eater but this meat was so moist and delicious I couldn't stop eating it.
 It was served with a side of rice and vegetables with a touch of citrus on top of the broccoli, squash and cauliflower mix.
 I gobbled it up.